 Your DNA controls everything about you: from your eye color, sensitivity to sun, and risks of complex diseases.
 Knowledge of your Genetics can be utilized for preventive purposes, leading to healthier life and personalized daily choices.
 Genetic variations in our DNA impact the way your body processes nutrients, your muscles and joints structure, your skin characteristics, and many other wellness traits, from predisposition to higher blood pressure due to excessive salt consumption, or negative impact of trans-fats.
 Wellness Genomics is the science of identifying associations between genetic variations present in the DNA with Wellness traits.
 This is called predisposition likelihood assessment.
 LifeNome uses a Computational Genomics engine that assesses the cumulative effect of genetic variations that may impact your wellness traits based on thousands of peer-reviewed genetic studies of various populations and provides you with state of the art predisposition likelihood assessment for that trait.

-Genetic testing for wellness empowers precision wellness for personalized wellness choices for individuals.
+Genetic testing for wellness empowers precision health and wellness for personalized wellness choices for individuals.
 LifeNome offers the world's premier artificial intelligence AI genomics engine and empowers data-driven wellness choices for dna diet, dna skin care, dna fitness, dna allergy, dna personality and other wellness traits.

 The algorithm behind the scores is complex and proprietary, but the basic logic is as follows.
 First, there are potentially two types of genetic variations present for a single individual: those that contribute to the strength of a trait and those that decrease the strength of a trait.
 For example, within a single person there may be genetic variations that increase the likelihood that a person may be predisposed to obesity and there may be others that decrease that likelihood.
 We look at each genetic variation, determine its influence on the trait, weigh the importance given its potential role in critical metabolic pathways and enzymatic reactions, explore whether it is co-occurring with other variations that we expect to see if there is a higher risk and calculate a net likelihood score for the individual.
 Then we look at population data and rank the person based on where they are in terms of likelihood of predisposition compared to the rest of the population.
 The population percentile score shows the percentage of people who have less likelihood than the individual to be predisposed genetically to a trait.